Wingysam/discordjs-bot-guide/first-bot/command-with-arguments.md

 ## Grabbing Mentions

 Another way to use arguments, when the command should target a specific user \(or users\), is to use _Mentions_.
-For instance, to kick annoying shitposters with `!kick @Xx_SniperBitch_xX @UselessIdiot` can be done with ease, instead of attempting to grab their ID or their name.
+For instance, to kick annoying poop-posters with `!kick @Xx_Sniper_xX @UselessIdiot` can be done with ease, instead of attempting to grab their ID or their name.

 In the context of the `message` event handler, all mentions in a message are part of the `msg.mentions` object.
 This object then contains multiple [Collections ](../understanding/collections.md)of different mention types.
 Here are the various available mention types: